Abdel-Ra7man/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #This a project on 0x01-shell_permissions
-This directory contains files on shell basic commands
+This directory will help us to learn about files on shell basic commands